RMIT Online’s MBA grew out of the need to upgrade from the ways of doing MBAs in the past.

 “We've got an activity-based learning model.
 The learning that students are doing is informed by theory but learned through practical application.
 They’re learning practical processes that will assist them in a role that's linked to that learning.”

 Let’s take a deeper look at RMIT Online’s MBA and why it might be the right MBA for you.

 The traditional MBA used to be a stepping stone on the career path to management that usually had a command and control form of leadership.
 But changes in technology and business practices have disrupted this old-fashioned power structure.

 “In a lot of organisations, leadership doesn't own the knowledge, so they're not going to be the experts.
 It's no longer a command and control type of leadership, it's much more of a movement towards flatter structure,” Argus says.

-To prepare for modern leadership, RMIT Online offers four MBA program concentrations – Design Thinking, Technology and Innovation, Leadership and Management.
+To prepare for modern leadership, RMIT Online offers four MBA program concentrations:

 Design Thinking is a core course in RMIT Online’s MBA.
 However, you can also take your understanding of the human experience further with this MBA program concentration.